-APEC Leaders have pledged to help secure the region's people and its economic, trade, investment and financial systems from terrorist attack or abuse and trade-based money laundering.
-Their commitments to undertake individual and joint actions to counter terrorism are expressed in two principle statements—the 2001 APEC Leaders Statement on Counter-Terrorism and the 2002 Statement on Fighting Terrorism and Promoting Growth - and in every subsequent annual Leaders' Declaration.
+Recognizing that terrorism poses a direct threat to APEC's vision of secure, open and prosperous economies, APEC Leaders have pledged to help secure the region's people and its economic, trade, investment and financial systems from terrorist attack or abuse and trade-based money laundering.
+Economies expressed their commitment to undertake individual and joint actions to counter terrorism in two principle statements—the 2001 APEC Leaders Statement on Counter-Terrorism and the 2002 Statement on Fighting Terrorism and Promoting Growth.

 - Coordinate the implementation of Leaders' Statements and commitments on fighting terrorism and enhancing human security

 - Assist members to identify and assess counter-terrorism needs

 - Coordinate capacity building and technical assistance programs

 - Cooperate with relevant international and regional organizations

 - Facilitate cooperation between APEC fora on counter-terrorism issues